StuntsPT/Structure_threader/README.md

-If running fastStructure, keep in mind that this program requires your input file to have each individual represented in two rows (one for each allele), and six "bogus" columns before the actual data.
+If running fastStructure, keep in mind that this program requires your input file to have each individual represented in two rows (one for each allele), and six "bogus" columns before the actual data. **No Header is allowed**.
 Here is a short example:

 ```
 Ind1    col1  col2  col3  col4  col5 1    3   1   4